Social Work Internship

 Direct Service Activities

-Students new to TCS are encouraged to present at any time during Walk-In Clinic hours where they fill out registration forms and are assigned to an Initial Assessment appointment.
-The focus of this initial assessment is the identification of problems or areas of concern, the level of clinical urgency, and the development of a plan to remediate those problems.
+- Initial Assessments: Students new to TCS are encouraged to present at any time during registration hours where they fill out registration paperwork and are assigned to an Initial Assessment appointment.
+The focus of this initial assessment is the identification of problems or areas of concern, the level of clinical urgency, and the development of a treatment plan.
 Interns are assigned 1-2 new Initial Assessments (IAs) per week.

 Supervision and Training